 - 1 to 2 cups granulated sugar (depending on how sweet you would like your relish to be)

-3 Mix in the sugar.
-Let sit at room temperature until sugar dissolves, about 45 minutes.
-Store in the refrigerator.
+3 Stir in the sugar.
+(Start with less than a cup and keep adding 1/4 cups until you reach your desired level of sweetness.)
+Let sit at room temperature until the sugar dissolves, about 45 minutes.
+Store in the refrigerator until ready to use.